 Why Programs Aren’t Enough

 Building a culture of wellbeing means embedding health-supporting norms, behaviors, and systems into the fabric of how work gets done.
 It’s harder than launching a program.
-It’s also the only approach that produces lasting results.
+It tends to be the approach most consistently associated with lasting results.

 The Four Pillars Framework

-After years of working with organizations across industries, I’ve found that sustainable wellbeing cultures rest on four pillars.
+After years of working with organizations across industries, there are four pillars on which sustainable wellbeing cultures rest.
 Weakness in any one undermines the others.

 Pillar 1: Leadership Modeling